Pylons/pyramid/docs/narr/extending.rst

-the a :term:`scan`, and you mustn't configure your :mod:`repoze.bfg` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for its ``load_zcml`` method).
+the a :term:`scan`, and you mustn't configure your :mod:`repoze.bfg` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for the :meth:`repoze.bfg.configuration.Configurator.load_zcml` method).
 Instead, should must use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.

 In general: use only :term:`ZCML` to configure your application if you'd like it to be extensible.